 Ohio Law: What Makes a Durable General Power of Attorney Different?

 Under Ohio law (Ohio Code Chapter 1337), a regular power of attorney terminates when a person becomes incapacitated.
 In other words, it does not offer full protection.
-In contrast, a durable general power of attorney remains effective even if a person becomes incapacitated.
+In contrast, a durable general power of attorneys remains effective even if a person becomes incapacitated.

 If your primary purpose in executing your power of attorney is to ensure that a trusted family member or loved one can make decisions for you if you cannot do so, you need to set up a durable general power of attorney.